humanmade/altis-dev-tools/docs/testing-with-codeception.md

                 X_WPBROWSER_REQUEST: 1
 ```

-For a list of available modules, please check the [`wp-browser` documentation on modules](https://wpbrowser.wptestkit.dev/modules), and the respective configuration options, and methods, of each.
+For a list of available modules, please check the [`wp-browser` documentation on modules](https://wpbrowser.wptestkit.dev/modules),
+and the respective configuration options, and methods, of each.

 These are the available modules from wp-browser:

 #### WPBrowser

 This module extends the `PHPBrowser` module, adding WordPress-specific configuration parameters and methods.
-It simulates a user interaction with the site without Javascript support; if you need to test your project with Javascript support use the `WPWebDriver` module instead.
+It simulates a user
+interaction with the site without JavaScript support; if you need to test your project with JavaScript support use the `WPWebDriver`
+module instead.

 [Read more on WPBrowser module configuration](https://wpbrowser.wptestkit.dev/modules/wpbrowser#configuration).

 #### WPWebDriver

 This module extends the `WebDriver` module adding WordPress-specific configuration parameters and methods.
-It simulates a user interaction with the site with Javascript support; if you don't need to test your project with Javascript support use the WPBrowser module to skip the overhead of loading a headless browser.
+It simulates a user
+interaction with the site with JavaScript support; if you don't need to test your project with JavaScript support use the WPBrowser
+module to skip the overhead of loading a headless browser.

-Altis comes with built-in browser support for Chrome, and Firefox, based on Selenium standalone Docker images, which is pre-configured to run with and be available for acceptance tests with zero-configuration required.
+Altis comes with built-in browser support for Chrome, and Firefox, based on Selenium standalone Docker images, which is
+pre-configured to run with and be available for acceptance tests with zero-configuration required.

 **Important notes:**

 - During acceptance tests, two processes (or more) are working in parallel:
-  - The test runner request, ie: Codeception process.
+  - The test runner request, i.e. the Codeception process.
-  - The browser session driven by `WPWebDriver`, ie: application process.
+  - The browser session driven by `WPWebDriver`, i.e. the application process.
     Both of those use different configurations and different running context / environment.
-And it'll save you time to distinguish between the two running processes/threads.
+And it'll save you time to distinguish
+    between the two running processes/threads.

 [Read more on WPWebDriver module configuration](https://wpbrowser.wptestkit.dev/modules/wpwebdriver#configuration).

 #### WPDb

 This module extends the `Db` module adding WordPress-specific configuration parameters and methods.
-It provides methods to read, write and update the WordPress database directly, without relying on WordPress methods, using WordPress functions or triggering WordPress filters.
+It provides methods to read,
+write and update the WordPress database directly, without relying on WordPress methods, using WordPress functions or triggering
+WordPress filters.

 Altis comes with a pre-prepared database dump that is imported on the fly to simulate a basic working site.

 **Important notes:**

 - `WPDb` imports the sample database content to a database called `test`, which is created (and later removed) on the fly.
-- Altis detects acceptance test requests (to the actual running application) and switches the database to `test` in runtime, so it doesn't mess with existing site content.
+- Altis detects acceptance test requests (to the actual running application) and switches the database to `test` in runtime, so it
+  doesn't mess with existing site content.

 [Read more on WPDb module configuration](https://wpbrowser.wptestkit.dev/modules/wpdb#configuration).

 #### WPLoader

 This module is typically used in integration tests, to bootstrap WordPress code in the context of the tests.
-It can also be used in acceptance and functional tests, by setting the `loadOnly` parameter to `true`, in order to acccess WordPress code in the tests context (using the `tests` database imported by `WPDb` ).
+It can also be used in acceptance and functional tests, by setting the `loadOnly` parameter to `true`, in order to access WordPress
+code in the tests context (using the `tests` database imported by `WPDb` ).

-This module is a wrapper around the functionalities provided by the [WordPress PHPUnit Core test suite](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/), as such it provides the same methods and facilities.
+This module is a wrapper around the functionalities provided by
+the [WordPress PHPUnit Core test suite](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/), as such it
+provides the same methods and facilities.

-The parameters provided to the module duplicate the ones used in the WordPress configuration file. `WPLoader` will not bootstrap WordPress using the `wp-config.php` file, it will define and use its own WordPress configuration values passed from the defined module parameters.
+The parameters provided to the module duplicate the ones used in the WordPress configuration file. `WPLoader` will not bootstrap
+WordPress using the `wp-config.php` file, it will define and use its own WordPress configuration values passed from the defined
+module parameters.

 **Important notes:**

-- If the `loadOnly` parameter is set to `false`, Codeception will execute all database modification requests, eg: created and/or deleted content, as an SQL transaction, which gets rolled-back whenever the test scenario completes.
+- If the `loadOnly` parameter is set to `false`, Codeception will execute all database modification requests, e.g.: created and/or
+  deleted content, as an SQL transaction, which gets rolled-back whenever the test scenario completes.
-- WordPress defined functions and classes (and those of the plugins and themes loaded with it) will be available in the `setUpBeforeClass` method.
+- WordPress defined functions and classes (and those of the plugins and themes loaded with it) will be available in
+  the `setUpBeforeClass` method.
-- WordPress would not have loaded yet when PHPUnit calls the data provider methods, so don't expect to be able to use any WordPress functions within data provider methods.
+- WordPress would not have loaded yet when PHPUnit calls the data provider methods, so don't expect to be able to use any WordPress
+  functions within data provider methods.

 [Read more on WPLoader module configuration](https://wpbrowser.wptestkit.dev/modules/wploader#configuration).

 #### WPQueries

+This module is typically used in integration tests, to make assertions on the database queries made by the global `$wpdb` object,
+and
-This module is typically used in integration tests, to make assertions on the database queries made by the global $wpdb object, and it **requires** the `WPLoader` module in order to work.
-It will set, if not set already, the `SAVEQUERIES` constant to true and will throw an exception if the constant is already set to a falsy value.
+it **requires** the `WPLoader` module in order to work.
+It will set, if not set already, the `SAVEQUERIES` constant to true and will
+throw an exception if the constant is already set to a `falsey` value.

 [Read more on WPQueries module configuration](https://wpbrowser.wptestkit.dev/modules/wpqueries#configuration).

 #### WPFilesystem

-This module is typically used in acceptance and functional tests, it extends the `Filesystem` module adding WordPress-specific configuration parameters and methods.
-It provides methods to read, write and update the WordPress filesystem directly, without relying on WordPress methods, using WordPress functions or triggering WordPress filters.
+This module is typically used in acceptance and functional tests, it extends the `Filesystem` module adding WordPress-specific
+configuration parameters and methods.
+It provides methods to read, write and update the WordPress filesystem directly, without
+relying on WordPress methods, using WordPress functions or triggering WordPress filters.

-One of the handy use cases of this module is scaffolding plugins and themes on the fly in the context of tests and automatically removing them after each test.
+One of the handy use cases of this module is scaffolding plugins and themes on the fly in the context of tests and automatically
+removing them after each test.

 [Read more on WPFilesystem module configuration](https://wpbrowser.wptestkit.dev/modules/wpfilesystem#configuration).

 #### WPCLI

 This module is typically used in acceptance and functional tests to invoke WP-CLI commands, and test their output.
-It will use its own version of WP-CLI, not the one installed in the machine running the tests!
+It will use its
+own version of WP-CLI, not the one installed in the machine running the tests!

 **Important notes:***

-- By default, `wp-browser` will only include the `wp-cli/wp-cli` package; this package contains the basic files to run WP-CLI and does not contain all the commands that come with a typical `wp-cli` installation.
-If you require all the commands that usually come installed with WP-CLI, then you should require the `wp-cli/wp-cli-bundle` package as a development dependency of your project.
+- By default, `wp-browser` will only include the `wp-cli/wp-cli` package; this package contains the basic files to run WP-CLI and
+  does not contain all the commands that come with a typical `wp-cli` installation.
+If you require all the commands that usually
+  come installed with WP-CLI, then you should require the `wp-cli/wp-cli-bundle` package as a development dependency of your
+  project.
 - This module defines the environment variable `WPBROWSER_HOST_REQUEST` to distinguish testing sessions.
-Altis will detect this and switch to the test database, similar to what happens in acceptance test sessions.
+Altis will detect this and
+  switch to the test database, similar to what happens in acceptance test sessions.

 [Read more on WPCLI module configuration](https://wpbrowser.wptestkit.dev/modules/wpcli#configuration).

 ### Altis helpers

 Altis extends Codeception with its own helpers.
-These can be found in the `tests/_support/Helper` directory within the `vendor/altis/dev-tools` package.
+These can be found in the `tests/_support/Helper` directory within
+the `vendor/altis/dev-tools` package.

 All helpers are under the `\Helper` namespace.

 #### `Helper\WPCLI`

 This helper provides a way to run WP CLI commands using the PHP Server's built in WP CLI package.
-This means you do not need to install any additional command packages to use them, and is useful if you are not testing CLI commands specifically but need to run a background cron task during a test for example.
+This means you do not need to
+install any additional command packages to use them, and is useful if you are not testing CLI commands specifically but need to run
+a background cron task during a test for example.
 The following methods to the `$I` class:

 - `$I->wpCli( string $command )`: Run any WP CLI command, minus the `wp`
 - `$I->grabLastWpCliShellOutput()`: Retrieve the output from the previous call to `$I->wpCli()`